 Division of Geriatrics and Clinical Gerontology (DGCG) investigates factors contributing to health and disease in older people and over the course of the human lifespan.
 This includes looking at aging’s relationship to health outcomes and funding clinical trials.
 For more information, contact: DGCGquery@nia.nih.gov .

 Division of Neuroscience (DN) seeks to understand the neural and behavioral processes associated with the aging nervous system.
-DN also supports basic, clinical, and epidemiological studies of Alzheimer’s disease and other neurodegenerative diseases associated with aging.
-NIA is legislatively designated as the lead Federal agency on Alzheimer’s research.
+DN also supports biological, clinical, and epidemiological studies of Alzheimer’s disease and other neurodegenerative diseases associated with aging.
+NIA is legislatively designated as the lead Federal agency for Alzheimer’s research.
 For more information, contact: DNquery@nia.nih.gov .

 NIA has several programs to support predoctoral and postdoctoral fellows and clinically trained individuals interested in studying aging processes, age-related diseases, and the special problems and needs of older people.
-NIA also hosts a professional development workshop that teaches skills critical for becoming a successful, federally funded scientist.
+The Institute also hosts an annual professional development workshop that teaches skills critical for becoming a successful, federally funded scientist.
 The research and funding section of NIA’s website has the most current information about opportunities and application deadlines: www.nia.nih.gov/research .

-The following is a selection of grants and training that might be of particular interest to early career scientists.
+The following selection of grants and training opportunities may be of particular interest to early career scientists.

 Mentored Career Development Awards (K-awards) are available for junior to mid-career faculty with a health professional doctorate who are interested in basic, clinical, and translational research, in areas related to the NIA mission.
 K-awards can also support postdoctoral fellows within 4 years of their doctorate and junior faculty who are developing or expanding their research program in the area of aging and geriatrics.
 See www.nia.nih.gov/research/dea/research-career-development-awards .

 Paul B. Beeson Career Development Award Program (K08 and K23) supports career development of clinically trained faculty who are committed to basic, patient-oriented, or translational aging research.
 The program is co-sponsored by NIA with the John A. Hartford Foundation and the American Federation for Aging Research.
-RFAs closed for this fiscal year; new RFAs for 2015 will be published soon.
-See http://grants.nih.gov/grants/guide/rfa-files/RFA-AG-14-013.html (K08) and http://grants.nih.gov/grants/guide/rfa-files/RFA-AG-14-014.html (K23).
+See http://grants.nih.gov/grants/guide/rfa-files/RFA-AG-15-016.html (K08) and http://grants.nih.gov/grants/guide/rfa-files/RFA-AG-15-017.html (K23).

 Predoctoral and Postdoctoral Fellowship Awards (F-awards, also known as National Research Service Awards, or NRSA) support individual predoctoral (F30, F31) and postdoctoral (F32) projects for those working on a research or health professional doctorate.
 Fellowships provide a stipend, tuition and fees, and training-related expenses.
 The NIA F30 award supports students in combined MD-PhD programs.
 Additional NRSA awards include the Individual Predoctoral Fellowships to Promote Diversity in Health-Related Research (F31) and the NRSA for Senior Fellows (F33).
 See http://grants.nih.gov/training/F_files_nrsa.htm .
 In addition, NIA’s Aging Research Dissertation Awards to Increase Diversity (R36) support individuals completing their doctoral work.
 See http://grants.nih.gov/grants/guide/pa-files/PAR-13-152.html .